-- 1. Three lamps should be scanned bi-weekly.
-If all three lamps give approximately the same results, then the test is complete.
-If one lamp gives results that are different from the other two, then a fourth lamp should be chosen and the scan run yet another time.
-The lamp giving the 'odd' reading should be noted and not used again. - 2.
-Once every two months, all five lamps should be scanned to make sure they all give the same results so availability of spares is assured. - 3.
-In the event that the % difference for all lamps is much greater than 5%, it may be necessary to perform other scans which will be used to create new response files for the instrument.
+- Two lamps should be scanned bi-weekly.
+If two lamps give approximately the same results, then the test is complete.
+If one lamp gives results that are different from the other, then a third lamp should be chosen and the scan run yet another time.
+The lamp giving the 'odd' reading should be noted and used with caution. - 2.
+Once every two months, all three lamps should be scanned to make sure they all give the same results so availability of spares is assured. - 3.
+In the event that the % difference for all lamps is much greater than 5%, it may be necessary to perform other scans with a NIST traceable 1000 W lamp which will be used to create new response files for the instrument.
 See Appendix C. - 4.
 Perform the TU test prior to changing the response file to make sure that the Zenith Prism is properly aligned.
 See section 4.